 All new administrators shall become eligible to participate in the insurance plans currently offered on the first of the month following thirty (30) days of continuous employment.
 The administrator must complete enrollment through the online enrollment portal within thirty (30) days of the eligibility date.
-Administrators are paid in twenty-six (26) bi-
+Administrators are paid in twenty-six (26) biweekly, consecutive payments (unless otherwise noted in the administrator's contract).
+Most deductions are on a 24-pay period basis.